Stairlift Installation Cost

 Vertical ‘Through The Floor’ Lifts and Wheelchair Lifts

-Also known as platform lifts, vertical lifts entail creating an aperture through which a platform, secured at both sides, will travel between floors in your home and are usually secured with half, or full-length doors for security during passage, although more modern models may come with the option of glass panelling which will help the left blend into its surrounding environment and not appear as imposing.
+Also known as platform lifts, vertical lifts entail creating an aperture through which a platform, secured at both sides, will travel between floors in your home and are usually secured with half, or full-length doors for security during passage, although more modern models may come with the option of glass panelling which will help the lift blend into its surrounding environment and not appear as imposing.
 The ceiling of the lift should be strong enough to be walked on when it is stationary downstairs.

 A standard vertical lift starts at around £8,000, with most suppliers including the cost of materials, installation and pre-installation preparation work that needs to be carried out for the job in their quote.
 Similar to ‘through the floor’ lifts, wheelchair lifts are equipped to handle heavier loads, such as the additional weight of a wheelchair plus passengers in comparison to standard ‘through the floor’ lifts, and are designed to safely transport passengers from one floor of their home to another and come in a variety of styles to suit your home, such as slim-line models or with wider platform depending on your needs.